schlatterbeck/pgapy/README.rst

 You can set both, these parameters are not mutually exclusive.

+I'm mainly testing pgapy on Linux.
+But I've recently made it run on Windows, too but I'm not very actively testing on Windows.
+Let me know if you run it on Windows, sucessfully or not sucessfully.

-I have tested pgapy on Linux only and I'll currently not provide Windows versions.
-You also can find my `PGAPack fork on github`_ this repository has the three upstream releases as versions in git and contains some updates concerning support of newer MPI_ versions and documentation updates.
+As mentioned above, you can find my `PGAPack fork on github`_, this repository has the three upstream releases as versions in git and contains some updates concerning support of newer MPI_ versions and documentation updates.
 I've also included patches in the git repository of the Debian maintainer of the package, Dirk Eddelbuettel.
+I'm actively maintaining that branch, adding new features and bug-fixes.

 .. _`PGAPack Readme`:
    https://github.com/schlatterbeck/pgapack/blob/master/README.rst